yazgoo/diss/README.md

-Dissociates a program from current terminal (like dtach, abduco).
+## What is dis ?

+diss is like dtach, abduco.
+diss dissociates a program from current terminal. diss is also a crate you can integrate easily in your projects.

 ## create session (or reatach if already exists)